 BIE 723: BIOETHICS AT THE MOVIES (2) A critical examination of the bioethical issues raised in selected full length feature films.
 The goal of this course is to increase students’ ability to think critically about complex issues, paying close attention to relevant details.
 Hardgrave

 BIE 725: HEALTH CARE LAW AND POLICY (2/3) This course examines the public policy and legal dimensions of the financing and regulation of health care delivery.
 Its focus is on how medical institutions (hospitals, insurers, HMOs) are structured and regulated, and how these institutions relate to their physicians and patients.
-A broad range of legal topics is covered, including health insurance, antitrust, regulation, corporate law, and tax law.
+Ongoing debate over health care reform is a main focus.
 The dominant theme is how law shapes and responds to the rapid economic and structural changes that are taking place in the health care sector.
-This year, the course will focus especially on the federal health care reform law enacted in 2010.
-This course is cross-listed as Law 525.
-Hall

 BIE 727 : PERFORMABLE CASE STUDIES IN BIOETHICS (3) Students will develop a bioethics case study and present it as a dramatic reading with audience discussion at semester’s end.
 From an initial prompt (e.g. subject matter, situation, incident) and associated readings, the work will be implemented in three phases of approximately equal length: 1) discussion and analysis of the prompt and readings; 2) student presentations of additional research, either individually or in teams, and concomitant discussion and analysis, from ethical, social, legal, and policy perspectives; and 3) script (case) development during in-class writing sessions.
 The overarching goal is to exploit the unique ability of dramatic art to engage complex, multifaceted issues in ways that are neither nebulous nor propagandistic, and to highlight the relationship between process, close analysis, art and scholarship in bioethics.
 Robeson